emivulpe/weave-summer/readme.txt

 This file describes what subdirectories are in this directory and what commands can be run when the command line is open in this directory.

-From here you can:
+Initial setup
+The best way to setup locally the project is to create a virtual environment and install the required packages from requirements.txt

+1. Open a command prompt and navigate to the Weave root.
+Example if I cloned the repository in C:/Weave this would be C:/Weave/weave-summer

+2. Run the following commands on the command prompt (assuming you have pip install https://pip.pypa.io/en/stable/installing/) 2.1 pip install virtualenv
+    2.2 pip install virtualenvwrapper

+    2.3 for linux/unix OS only: source virtualenvwrapper.sh
+    2.3 for Windows OS only: pip install virtualenvwrapper-win

+    2.4 mkvirtualenv weave

+    2.5 workon weave

+    2.6 pip install -r requirements.txt

 ######################## Create the database ####################

-From this directory you can create the database for WEAVE by running the command:
+From the root (ex.
+C:/Weave/weave-summer) directory you can create the database for WEAVE by running the command:
 	python manage.py syncdb

 You will be prompted whether you want to create a superuser account.
 This account will allow you to view the admin interface which can be found on 127.0.0.1:8000/admin when you are running it on the local server.
 In this interface you will be able to see the objects in the database.
 Remember that every time you add a new object class for the database in exerciser/models.py you need to register that class for the admin interface in the exerciser/admin.py by importing the object and adding the line admin.site.register(NameOfTheNewClass).